skx/esp8266/d1-pixels/README.md

 The WeMos Mini D1 drives the matrix, and you can control what is displayed upon it wirelessly

+# Compilation & Installation

+The main script [d1-pixels.ino](d1-pixels.ino) can be compiled and uploaded to your device as usual, but you'll also need to upload the contents of the `data/` subdirectory to your device's flash.

+Install the [arduino-esp8266fs-plugin](https://github.com/esp8266/arduino-esp8266fs-plugin) according to the instructions there.
+Now from the Arduino IDE you can choose the menu item:

+* `Tools | ESP8266 Sketch Data Upload`

+This will upload the contents of the `data/` directory to your device.

 # How it Works

 The ESP8266 device will boot up, and receive an IP address.